First Feature of His Religion

 7 If thou therefore wilt worship me, all shall be thine.

 8 And Jesus answered and said unto him, Get thee behind me, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.

 It is clear that the title "god of forces" for the Antichrist's sole deity must be a veiled reference to none other than Satan.

 Why is he called the god of ma’uzzim?
-We find a clue in the surprising and insightful rendering "forces," which the KJV translators preferred to the literal meaning, "strengths," perhaps seeing it as a departure from standard English.
+We find a clue in the surprising and insightful rendering "forces," which the KJV translators preferred to the literal meaning, perhaps because they saw "strengths" as a departure from standard English.
 Their substitute is supported by several considerations.

-- The five instances of maoz earlier in chapter 11 (21) show that its meaning is highly flexible.
+- The five instances of maoz earlier in chapter 11 show that its meaning is highly flexible (21).

 Verse Translation Form (22) Reference 1 "to strengthen him" —literally, "for a fortress for him" (23) maoz an angel 7 "fortress" maoz apparently, a king's homeland 10 "fortress" maoz apparently, a king's homeland 19 "fort" ma’uzzim actual citadels 10 "sanctuary of strength"—literally,"the sanctuary, the fortress" (24) maoz the Temple

 Thus, the context indicates that the perplexing use of ma’uzzim in verse 38 permits a certain freedom of translation.